sahitid/leaders-letters/letters/300-middle-schoolers-vs-2-hack-club-leaders.md

 ![me teaching a lecture on a stage with the Blot IDLE](https://github.com/michelle12349502039/leaders-letters/assets/74428837/813396b4-488e-4a5e-85ac-909a4d89580e)
+> Me teaching a lecture on a stage with the Blot IDLE

 Overall, the event went extremely smoothly!
 Some middle schoolers who were passionate about robotics even questioned us about Blot's parts (like servos and stepper motors).
 We were so excited about how the workshop was sparking interest in the middle schoolers because many of them wanted to go into computer science/engineering as a future career!